|A System for the Ten to Follow Jumps Competion 2013-14|

 Annie's win meant the system started the New Year with enough high-scoring lines to fill at least the first 22 places on the leaderboard above the real-leader who was on 372.1.

 |31.12.13 - December £10,000 Prize

 Fourteen (nearly half) of the named horses in the system's shortlist scored points in December.
 Between them, they supplied more than 28 different possible line-combinations from the shortlist capable of winning the December £10,000 prize outright (see summary table on the right).

 Capital Ratings' system traditionally performs strongly in the month of December, this being the fifth time in 13 years their system has provided followers with genuine opportunities to take a December prize.
 That's consistency.

 This season, the £10K prize was actually won by Robert Winchcole from Glasgow.
 Robert has been a keen TTF participant for many years - and a several-time winner, proving that skill, knowledge, strategy and inspired judgement definitely set this competition apart from any lottery.
-It is not known if he bases any of his lines on Capital Ratings' system but there was no doubting he won the prize with a line of ten horses that could have come straight out of the system's shortlist - unlike the nine people behind him who probably didn't use the system as each of their lines contained from one to four horses not in the shortlist.
+It is not known if he bases any of his lines on Capital Ratings' system but there was no doubting he won the prize with a line of ten horses that could have come straight out of the system's shortlist - unlike the nine people behind him who probably didn't use the system as each of their lines contained from one to four horses not in the system's shortlist.

 Back to Top.